Arta, Greece: Ottoman period

 Under Ottoman rule, the town was called in Turkish Narda.
 It was occupied by Venetians in 1717 and the French in 1797, but the Ottomans retook it in 1799.
 Several battles took place near the city during the Greek War of Independence.

 In 1776, the town was composed of approximately 8,000 to 10,000 Greeks, 200 Turks and 200 Jews.
-At the time, Arta specialized in producing products such as wheat, wine, tobacco and shipbuilding timber.
+At the time, Arta specialized in producing wheat, wine, tobacco and shipbuilding timber.

 Modern era

 The city was finally annexed to the Greek Kingdom in 1881 with the Convention of Constantinople.

 In March 1944, most of the Jewish community (384 members at the time) was arrested by the Nazis and deported to the extermination camps.